-Forensic psychology students at our Los Angeles campus also benefit from opportunities to bolster their knowledge and expertise by participating in educational seminars on topics such as hostage negotiation and police de-escalation techniques.
+Forensic psychology doctoral students at our Los Angeles campus also benefit from opportunities to bolster their knowledge and expertise by participating in educational seminars on topics such as hostage negotiation and police de-escalation techniques.

 The program integrates the eight core competencies informed by the educational model of the National Council of Schools and Programs of Professional Psychology (NCSPP), helping prepare students to sit for the national and state licensure exams in clinical psychology.